raghavbali/raghavbali.github.io/_pages/about.md

 ---

 ### About Me
-Raghav Bali is a Senior Data Scientist at one the world's largest health care organization.
-His work involves research & development of enterprise level solutions based on Machine Learning, Deep Learning and Natural Language Processing for Healthcare & Insurance related use cases.
-In his previous role at Intel, he was involved in enabling proactive data driven IT initiatives using Natural Language Processing, Deep Learning and traditional statistical methods.
-He has also worked in finance domain with American Express, solving digital engagement and customer retention use cases.
-Raghav has a master's degree (*gold medalist*) in Information Technology from [International Institute of Information Technology, Bangalore](http://www.iiitb.ac.in/).
+Raghav Bali is a Data Scientist at Delivery Hero, one of the world’s leading food delivery platforms, based in Berlin, Germany.
+With over a decade of experience, he focuses on researching and building enterprise-grade solutions using Machine Learning, Deep Learning, and Natural Language Processing for real-world challenges.
+Raghav has published several peer-reviewed papers, authored more than seven books, and co-invented multiple patents in the fields of machine learning, deep learning, and NLP.

-Raghav has also authored [multiple books](/publications/) with leading publishers, the recent one on latest in advancements in [Transfer Learning research](https://www.amazon.in/Hands-Transfer-Learning-Python-TensorFlow/dp/1788831306/ref=sr_1_1?crid=2B3KOSW5ZHL2V&keywords=transfer+learning+python&qid=1560081081&s=gateway&sprefix=Transfer+Learnin%2Caps%2C275&sr=8-1).
+Before joining Delivery Hero, he worked at United Health Group (Optum) where he researched and developed a number of cutting edge solutions for the US healthcare sector.
+At Intel, he helped drive data-first IT initiatives using NLP, deep learning, and traditional statistical techniques.
+Earlier, at American Express, he tackled customer retention and digital engagement problems in the finance domain.

-### Other Interests
+During his Master’s, Raghav took on exciting courses like Machine Learning, Software Architecture, Advanced Algorithms, and Operating Systems.
+He also worked on large-scale projects such as a <i>Language Recognizer for Indian Languages</i>, <i> Hierarchical Document Clustering System</i>, <i>Bitcoin-based Cloud Provisioning Platform</i> and more.

-Raghav is a technology enthusiast who loves reading and playing around with new gadgets and technologies.
-He is a shutterbug  capturing moments when he isn’t busy solving problems, checkout his [instagram](https://www.instagram.com/raghavbali/).
+Outside of work, he’s a tech enthusiast who enjoys exploring new gadgets and ideas.
+He’s also a passionate photographer—check out his work on [Instagram](https://www.instagram.com/raghavbali/) and [VSCO](https://vsco.co/raghavbali/gallery).

 ---